Netcracker/qubership-deployment-status-provisioner/Readme.md

+# Qubership Deployment Status Provisioner

-This guide provides information about the usage of the Deployment Status Provisioner.
+This guide provides information about the usage of the Qubership Deployment Status Provisioner.

 Topics covered in this section: